joeycastillo/voteforthedemocrat/about.md

 ## About the Website

-It's focused on the Presidential primary for the moment, and only includes candidates that have formally announced or formed an exploratory committee (sorry, Joe). **As of March 2019 I'm working on expanding into Senate races!
+It's focused on the Presidential primary for the moment, and only includes candidates that have formally announced or formed an exploratory committee. **As of March 2019 I'm working on expanding into Senate races!
 [Check here](https://github.com/joeycastillo/voteforthedemocrat/issues) for states and candidates you can help out with.**

 If you want to edit a candidate bio or add a candidate, you can [fork the website on Github](https://github.com/joeycastillo/voteforthedemocrat) and open a pull request.
 If you don't know what that means, look around campaign HQ for the kid with [one of these stickers](https://supporters.eff.org/shop/eff-sticker-pack) on their laptop; they'll know what's up.